lewg/cfenv-chef/README.md

 		$ vagrant up

-1. What I do after this is share folders into the CF root so I can edit locally, but run in the VM.
+1. By default, CF will use the wwwroot folder in your vagrant folder as its web root.
+Whatever files you put in there and edit from your host machine will be accessible via http://(guestipaddress):8500/...
+See the "Optinal Setup" section below for details on overriding the web root path.

+1. You can also add additional custom file shares.
 Here's two examples which you can modify to your own taste (also in `Vagrantfile`).
 You'll see that I added the second one as an NFS mount.
 [According to this page](http://vagrantup.com/docs/nfs.html) you should consider this as your working folder approaches 1,000 files.
 If you do use it, vagrant will ask for your primary machine password (for sudo) so it can export the NFS volume(s).

 		config.vm.share_folder "site-one", "/opt/coldfusion/wwwroot/site-one", "~/Sites/site-one"
 		config.vm.share_folder "site-two", "/opt/coldfusion/wwwroot/site-two", "~/Sites/site-two", :nfs => true